zhukovka/wix-style-react/CONTRIBUTION.md

 ### Components design (in progress)
 * This library is using es6 + jsx - please follow it
 * All assets are in src/assets folder
-* Each component must have e2e, unit testing and testkit provided
+* Each component must have e2e, unit testing and testkit provided.
+(It is recommened to make your testkits API the same across all testkit types
+)
 * One React component per js file
 * Most of the components needs be a [controlled components](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/), if you still think that a component should be uncontrolled after you read the article you are welcome to push a pr for it.
 * Components needs to support rtl and ltr props